 Tolerance Leads to Addiction

-When used as intended, ADHD patients gradually increase dosage to glean therapeutic effects.
+When used as intended, ADHD patients gradually increase the dosage to glean therapeutic effects.
 When abused, however, tolerance quickly develops and some people are driven to chase the original “high” by consuming larger doses.
 This of course greatly increases chances of addiction; an issue made worse by the fact that many Adderall prescriptions are illegally resold.

 In fact, a recent study confirmed that many non-patients get Adderall from friends or family with doctor prescriptions.
 Alarmingly, more than half of US adult Adderall abusers are between 18 and 25 years of age.